 It may also be possible to argue that DSPC has engaged in unconscionable conduct within the meaning of the Australian Securities and Investments Commission Act 2001 (Cth) (the ASIC Act), although for reasons detailed below, an argument based on the ASIC Act has low prospects of success.

-For offers made prior to 13 December 2010, the ASIC Act may not apply given the inclusion of the then in force ‘deeming’ regulation, regulation 2(C)(2) which deems when a financial services is not provided.
+For offers made prior to 13 December 2010, the ASIC Act may not apply given the inclusion of the then in force ‘deeming’ regulation, regulation 2(C)(2) which deems when a financial service is not provided.
 The regulation provides that a financial service is not provided when the offeror effectively complies with the requirements set out in Part 7.9 of Division 5A of the Corporations Act (Division 5A).
 Each case will need to be assessed as to whether Tweed has in fact complied with the requirements of Division 5A.

 The deeming provision was removed from the Australian Securities and Investments Commission Regulations 2001, effective 13 December 2010 and therefore the threshold issue of whether a financial service has been provided will not be contentious if the offer is dated on or after this date.

 For offers made prior to 1 January 2012, it will still be difficult for a Defendant to successfully argue a breach of two of the unconscionability provisions in the ASIC Act because of the requirement in s 12CB (that the financial services acquired be for a personal, domestic or household use) and in s 12 CC (that the acquisition of the supply of the financial service be for the purpose of trade and commerce).
 There is Full Federal Court authority in ASIC v National Exchange Pty Ltd FCAFC 226 (National Exchange No. 2) in support of this view.
 Their Honours did not rule out the possibility that a Court could find a breach of the general law unconscionability provisions in the appropriate circumstances.
-A Defendant may therefore have greater success relying on s 12CA of the ASIC Act which codifies general law unconscionability (see above at paragraph # for a discussion on the merits of relying on general law unconscionability).
+A Defendant may, therefore, have greater success relying on s 12CA of the ASIC Act which codifies general law unconscionability (see above at paragraph # for a discussion on the merits of relying on general law unconscionability).

 For offers made after 1 January 2012, an argument based on the unconscionability provisions of the ASIC Act has strong prospects of success.
-This is due to the fact that the statutory requirements regarding the purpose of the acquisition / supply have been removed from the legislation.
+This is due to the fact that the statutory requirements regarding the purpose of the acquisition/supply have been removed from the legislation.
 Without limiting the matters a Court may have regard to, it can consider such factors as the relative bargaining power between the parties, an acquirer’s ability to comprehend a document to which the supply relates (for example, an offer document), the price an offeree could have received from another supplier and whether the parties have acted in good faith.
-The Court in National Exchange No. 2 found that DSPC had breached the statutory unconscionability provisions, although relief was denied on the basis that that the ‘purpose’ requirement was not met.
+The Court in National Exchange No. 2 found that DSPC had breached the statutory unconscionability provisions, although relief was denied on the basis that the ‘purpose’ requirement was not met.

 If a breach of section 12CA, 12CB or 12CC is made out, the Court can make a variety of orders under section 12GM of the ASIC Act, including a declaration that the contract was not validly formed and never had any legal effect (void ab initio).
 This means DSPC is unable to compel the Defendant to transfer their units.